Skip to main content

 your-project-name/

-├── schema.json ← Full entity-relationship schema
+├── schema.json ← Your entity-relationship schema, normalized and pretty-printed

 Related Docs